prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/Unity Facebook SDK.md

 }

 ```
-*2.* Now, back in your scene, you'll need to link your login button to the method we just created.
+*2.* Now, back in your scene, you'll need to link your login button to the method we just created:

 ![](img/UnityFB/20.png)

-*3.* You should now be able to login using the username and password input fields.
+*3.* You should now be able to login using the username and password input fields:

 ![](img/UnityFB/21.png)